 These are the elephants in your life... the people who care most about you and want nothing but the best for you.

-If the person delivering the opinion has deep levels of influence in your life, seriously, hear them out—especially if you asked for their thoughts.
+If the person delivering the opinion has deep levels of influence in your life, seriously, hear them out—especially if you asked for their thoughts on breast augmentation.
 When I'm receiving feedback or criticism from the elephants in my life, I try to remind myself that leading with my emotions probably won’t be helpful.

 Remember that they are coming from a place of love and concern, and their intentions for you are good.
 Otherwise, you wouldn’t have a deep and meaningful relationship with them, right?

-Be sure to thoughtfully explain your position.
-Let them know you’ve done your homework, that you feel confidant about your choice, and how much you would appreciate their support.
+Be sure to thoughtfully explain your position on breast augmentation.
+Let them know you’ve done your homework, that you feel confident about your choice to get breast implants, and how much you would appreciate their support.
 That confidence might be just what they need to see to put their mind at ease!
 And remember, it's ok if they still don't agree with your decision.